JonathanLyon2021/InstallQuorum_DeployContract/README.md

 # InstallQuorum_DeployContract
 This is Exercise 19 from MI4 in Kingsland Universities Blockchain Developer Program.
+This whole program is run completely using command prompts, sometimes 2 or 3 of them at a time.

 # Overview
 The goal of this exercise is to install and setup **Quorum**.
 Quorum is a **permissioned blockchain software** based on